ToKiNoBug/HeuristicFlow/README.md

 4. PSO

 TODO:
-1. Replace `Heu::Runtime` with `Eigen::Dynamic`
-2. Imporve threading implementation with OMP (learn from libEigen)
+1. Imporve threading implementation with OMP (learn from libEigen)
-3. Change namespace.
+2. Change namespace.
-4. Rewrite documents
+3. Rewrite documents

 Waiting to be implemented :
 1. GravitySearchAlgorithm